-- > Preserve the rural character of the village and prevent coalescence with neighbouring villages/town - Protect the green spaces in the centre of the village - Maintain and improve the footpaths to encourage more walking - Protect the reservoir and surrounding landscape
+- > Preserve the rural character of the village and prevent coalescence with neighbouring villages/town - Protect the green spaces in the centre of the village - > Maintain and improve the footpaths to encourage more walking - > Protect the reservoir and surrounding landscape

-- To conserve and enhance green spaces and important views to the countryside to help maintain the rural and historic character of the parish. - To ensure that the historic village of Weston Turville retains its unique settlement character and identity by remaining a separate village through the conservation of open spaces between Weston Turville and neighbouring settlements.
+- To protect green spaces and important views to the countryside to help maintain the rural and historic character of the parish. - To maintain significant green space between the historic village of Weston Turville and the growth of Aylesbury and surrounding settlements.

 - E1 Protection of Local Green Spaces

 - E2 Protection of key views and vistas

 - E3 Biodiversity

-- E4 Water and Waste Infrastructure